Locations:

 Clear Cell Renal Cell Carcinoma

-A person with clear cell renal cell carcinoma (ccRCC) has kidney cancer in the tubules that filter waste from blood.
-The cancer cells look like clear bubbles under a microscope. ccRCC is the most common kidney cancer.
-Surgery (nephrectomy) to remove the tumor or kidney can diagnose and treat this cancer.
-You may also need other treatments.
+Clear cell renal cell carcinoma (ccRCC) is the most common type of kidney cancer.
+It affects the tubules that filter waste from your blood.
+The cancer cells look like clear bubbles under a microscope.
+Treatment commonly involves surgery to remove the tumor or your entire kidney.
+But you may also need other treatments.

 Overview